Niuafoʻou (Tonga) 1989

 -

-Many thanks to fellow collector Mr. Vincent David from France for sharing a scan of the Artwork from his collections.
+Many thanks to fellow collector Mr. Vincent David from France for sharing a scan of the Artwork from his collection.

 -

-Many thanks to fellow collector Mr. Peter Brandhuber from Germany, for sharing some scans his collection.
+Many thanks to fellow collector Mr. Peter Brandhuber from Germany, for sharing some scans from his collection.

 -

-Many thanks to Mr. Greg Jorgensen from Australia, who sells philatelic materials from archive of
+Many thanks to Mr. Greg Jorgensen from Australia, who sells philatelic materials from the archive of

-Walsall Security Printers on the Internet under nickname tonga2, for explanations about their printing process.
+Walsall Security Printers on the Internet under the moniker tonga2, for explanations about their printing process.